earth-sys-ai/server/README.md

 # server
-Flask webserver to serve data from database to frontend.
+Flask webserver to serve data from database to frontend in json format.